Yuriyan Retriever

 Yuriyan Retriever (ゆりやん レトリィバァ, born November 1, 1990) is a Japanese comedian and actress, hip hop artist, singer, Film director from Yoshino, Nara, Japan.
 Her real name is Yuri Yoshida (吉田 有里, Yoshida Yuri).
 She is represented with Yoshimoto Kogyo.

-She is known in the United States for competing on "America's Got Talent" in 2019:America's Got Talent season 14 and 2025:America's Got Talent season 20.
+She is known in the United States for competing on "America's Got Talent" in 2019 and 2025.
 And now she has moved to Los Angeles to pursue her career based in the United States.

 Life and career

 1990–2013: Early life and education

 Yuriyan Retriever was born on November 1, 1990, in the town of Yoshino in the Nara Prefecture of Japan.
 Her father worked for a major railway company, often commuting from Yoshino to Osaka.
 She has one older sister.
 As a child, she was a shy and quiet girl.

 During her elementary school years, she was inspired to become a comedian after seeing the performances of comedians Hanako Yamada and Tamayo Shimada.
 In junior high school, she began to learn English after watching the 1985 American science fiction film Back to the Future.
 She considered becoming an exchange student in the United States for her high school years, but decided to stay in Japan.
 After finishing high school, she began attending Kansai University.
 During her senior year of college, she enrolled in "Yoshimoto New Star Creation (NSC)", a comedy school by entertainment conglomerate Yoshimoto Kogyo.

 In 2013, she graduated from the Faculty of Letters at Kansai University and simultaneously graduated at the top of her class from "Yoshimoto New Star Creation".
 She combined her nickname from high school, "Yuriyan," with the phrase "Golden Retriever," which was popular among her friends when she first entered NSC (Yoshimoto New Star Creation), to create her stage name, "Yuriyan Retriever."

 She is equally synchronised with comedian Yūtaro Hamada and comedy duosGanbareruya, comedienne Kumamoto Pro wrestling(Benishouga).